bcdipesh/snippet-forge/README.md

 ## Quick Start and Usage

-To use the custom user snippet generator, simply visit https://bcdipesh.github.io/snippet-generator/ and follow the on-screen instructions or watch the video below.
+To use the custom user snippet generator, simply click this [link](https://bcdipesh.github.io/snippet-forge/) and follow the on-screen instructions or watch the video below.

 [![snippet-generator](https://img.youtube.com/vi/NIzieNaUX-g/0.jpg)](https://www.youtube.com/watch?v=NIzieNaUX-g)